MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 ---
-title: Media Elements in Adaptive Cards
+title: Media Elements in Adaptive Card
 author: v-sdhakshina
-description: Learn how the media elements are supported in the Adaptive Cards and support consumption directly within Teams Adaptive Cards. ms.localizationpriority: high ms.topic: reference ms.author: v-sdhakshina
+description: Learn how the media elements are supported in the Adaptive Card and support consumption directly within Teams Adaptive Card. ms.localizationpriority: high ms.topic: reference ms.author: v-sdhakshina
 ---

-# Media elements in Adaptive Cards
+# Media elements in Adaptive Card

-The media elements such as audio or video clips are supported in the Adaptive Cards, files from OneDrive, and SharePoint but not in Teams.
+The media elements such as audio or video clips are supported in the Adaptive Card, files from OneDrive, and SharePoint but not in Teams.
 Teams don’t provide any media support like audio, video, and animation cards from Bot Framework.

-To increase engagement with the Adaptive cards and to provide new experience in the media elements, Teams in parity with the SDK that supports media elements.
+To increase engagement with the Adaptive Card and to provide new experience in the media elements, Teams in parity with the SDK that supports media elements.

-Adaptive Cards now supports the consumption of the media elements without the force exit from Teams to view media.
+Adaptive Card now supports the consumption of the media elements without the force exit from Teams to view media.
 Following are the scenarios:

 **LOB scenarios**